Why is the original JDK uninstalled during the installation of Enterprise Distributed Application Service (EDAS) Agent?

 its dependencies are installed, such as

 JDK.
 Currently, EDAS supports JDK 1.7 and JDK 1.8, and therefore command-line parameters

 are provided for selection during the installation of EDAS Agent.
 If

--java 7, JDK 1.7 is installed; if you select
+-java 7 is selected, JDK 1.7 is installed, or if

--java 8, JDK 1.8 is installed.
+-java 8 is selected, JDK 1.8 is installed.
 JDK 1.7 is installed by default.

 - If the execution parameters contain the